Saturday, October 25, 2014

 6:30-7:00 pm waves

 Run a five kilometer course within the quarantine area.
-Conquer the infamous Apocalypse Avenue and Kill Hill.
+Conquer the infamous Apocalypse Avenue with its abandoned cars and Kill Hill.
 Dodge zombies looking for “fast food.”
 Race against darkness and survive the Zombie apocalypse.

 Registration is online only.